 - A full violation, formerly known as a “charge,” can result in both a grade penalty and a University sanction.
 After being notified of a reported violation, students will be required to meet with OAIP.
 In this meeting, OAIP will explain to the student his or her rights in the process, go over what he or she was reported for, answer any questions he or she may have, and, if the student admits to the reported violation, issue a University sanction.
 Regardless of what University sanction is issued, all violations become a part of the student’s permanent educational record.

 “I did it!” – Admitting to a report of academic misconduct

 Taking responsibility for one’s actions shows maturity and integrity.
-A student who is willing to admit to a report is not guaranteed a lesser penalty, but accepting responsibility is one factor considered in determining an appropriate sanction.
+Accepting responsibility is one factor considered in determining an appropriate sanction.
 Everyone makes mistakes.
 It’s what you do afterwards that determines who you are.